-- Our prophets have been very clear that husbands and wives are to be equal partners. - We must overcome any false traditions and incorrect cultural understandings of the roles of men and women and commit to equal partnership in all aspects of our marriage.
+• Our religious leaders have been clear that husbands and wives are to be equal partners.

+We must overcome any false traditions and incorrect cultural understandings of the roles of men and women and commit to equal partnership in all aspects of our marriage.